 Dixon, 33, never regained consciousness after he was riddled with seven bullets in Fairmount on July 21.
-That case remains unsolved, while charges were never filed in last year's shooting.
+That case remains unsolved, and charges were never filed in last year's shooting.

 A police source said that Dixon died Friday at 3:17 a.m. at Hahnemann University Hospital from "multiple injuries" caused by the gunshot wounds.

 His death adds a sad twist to a story that generated national headlines and was marred by a seemingly endless array of contradictions.